OpeOginni/aws-bootcamp-cruddur-2023/journal/week0.md

 ✅ Created an architectural diagram the CI/CD logical pipeline in Lucid Charts ✅ Set up MFA for Root Account and create IAM role
 ✅ Created 2 AWS Organizations
-✅ Created a Trail that logs all actons in my AWS Organization ✅ Used EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue
+✅ Created a Trail that logs all actions in my AWS Organization ✅ Used EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue
 ```
 All these Individual tasks will be discussed below.
 I will state my process of completing the task, add screenshot proofs and give details about some issues I came across and how I debugged these issues for tasks that requires these information.